viczhuravlev/gauzy-react-app/README.md

 <h1 align="center">
-  Vanilla 🍦 Client
+  Gauzy ⚗️ Frontend
 </h1>

 <br>

 ## Description

 This is a basic frontend template project to use as starting point to build something or to just test stuff.
-It has been done in a reasonably vanilla way to see how everything works under the hood and to allow to configure the necessary.
+It has been done in a reasonably transparent way to see how everything works under the hood and to allow to configure the necessary.

 The tech stack is: